 As mentioned earlier, it’s the Equator that gets the most sunlight and not the tropics, so why are the tropics the hottest places on Earth?

-Cloud cover on the Equator
+There’s a cloud cover on the Equator

 It’s true that the Equator gets the most sunlight, but a good portion of this sunlight is used up in evaporating water from seas and other water bodies, rather than increasing the actual temperature of the region.
 This results in the formation of moist and warm air over equatorial oceans, which then begins to rise and form clouds.